-For information concerning the post-master's degree program leading to Pennsylvania certification as an Elementary Education Supervisor, refer to Supervisory Certification Programs in the Educational Leadership and Special Education Department.
+For information concerning the post-master's degree program leading to Pennsylvania certification as an Elementary Education Supervisor, refer to Supervisory Certification Programs in the Educational Leadership and Special Education Department (p.
+71)

-Curriculum and Instruction (M.Ed.)
+CURRICULUM AND INSTRUCTION (M.ED.)

 The curriculum and instruction master's degree program is intended for individuals who possess a teaching certificate.
+Individuals not holding a certificate may be enrolled at the discretion of the department.
 Only the early childhood education cluster has options that do not require students to hold certification.
 The degree is designed to enhance teaching and learning through exploration of theoretical principles and practical applications to educational settings.

-The 36-credit M.Ed. program consists of a core of 18 credits in four areas that contribute to best practice: curriculum and assessment (3 credits), effective teaching and leadership (6 credits), the learner (6 credits), and research (3 credits).
+The 36-credit M.Ed. program consists of a core of 18 credits in four areas that contribute to best practice: curriculum and assessment (3 crs.), effective teaching and leadership (6 crs.), the learner (6 crs.), and research (3 crs.).